jashort/ConReg/docs/INSTALL.md

 | REG_DB_PWD         | Database connection password       |

-3. Create database tables by running the script **TODO**
+3. Create database tables by running the script install/01-tables.sql
+4. Create the initial user by running the SQL script install/02-defaultuser.sql
-4. Log in with the username "admin" and password "password"
+5. Log in to the site with the username "admin" and password "password"

 Additional Configuration: